Contact our corporate or local offices directly.

 Ahead of Server status () since they are not, as yet, under version control in the remote Git repository.

-The Push command will update the local repository files to the remote Git server, which may request valid credentials for the targeted repository – a once off process.
+The Push command will update the local repository files to the remote Git server, which may request valid credentials for the targeted repository.
 Note that the Commit and Push operations can be called in one action in Altium Designer (), but are completed in individual steps here for explanation purposes.